Lucasasdev/Lucasasdev/README.md

-### Hey, How are you, Im' Lucas Alves, welcome to my profile 👋
+### Hey, How are you, I'm Lucas Alves, welcome to my profile 👋

 <!--
 **Lucasasdev/Lucasasdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.